Cleaning saxophone crooks/necks

 and any remaining vinegar.
 Shake it out, dry the outside and then

 Refitting the key is easy enough - poke the tenon through the 'ring'

-to let the spring scratch the crook surface.
+not to let the spring scratch the crook surface.
 The crucial part

 When fitting the rod screw, don't force it if it seems stiff - chances

 are you haven't got the key barrel aligned with the pillars.
 Give

 the key a jiggle whilst gently pushing on the screw.
 When everything

 lines up the screw should just slide in.
 Screw it up snug, and you're

 If there's one drawback to this method it's that the extreme tip